juangbc/ml_richters_predictor/README.md

 2. Linear regression to check p values and do some feature selection
 3. Grid search to tune hyperparameters
 4. Predictions with GradientBoostingClassifier, XGBClassifier, Random forest

+Tu successfully run this repository you need to import the richter data files and create a local directory called data, containing the relevant csv files.